EmilRamsvik/Digital-Garden/docs/Industries/Energy/Electricity.md

 A forward curve is for the business in a commodity to understand the different possibilities of the market.
 This is what the market thinks the price of the good will be in that period.

+This is similar to the other commodity market.
 ### EPADS